modonohoe/aurora-chasers-ireland/README.md

 # Aurora Chasers Ireland

 ## Site Overview
-Aurora Chasers Ireland is...
+Aurora Chasers Ireland is an information site and resource hub for users who are trying to see the Northern Lights (NL) in Ireland.

-Am i responsive screenshot
+(Am I responsive screenshot)

 ## Table of contents:
 1. [**Site Overview**](#site-overview)